crosshare-org/crosshare/crossword/README.md

 - .puz import
 - Basic stats for a play and for constructors
 - Hide dropdown after click on element
-- Victory music / popup
+- Victory popup
-- Autocheck
+- Mute toggle (local storage)
+- One or more errors popup
 - Comments
+- Dim completed clues in clue list

 ## Available Scripts